-On arrival in Cuba an immigration official will take half your Cuba Visitor Visa for their records, just like the arrival process when arriving into many other countries around the world.
-It is of great important that you keep the other portion safe throughout your visit as you are required by law to hand it over on departure and cannot leave the country without it!
+When you arrive in Cuba an immigration official will take one half of the paper Cuba Visitor Visa for their records, just like the arrival process when arriving into many other countries around the world.
+It is of great importance that you keep the other portion in a safe place throughout your visit as you are required by law to hand it over on departure and cannot leave the country without it!

 What’s different when arriving from the US?

 Due to the sometimes difficult relationship between the US and Cuban governments, special requirements exist when flying from or via the US to the island (regardless of nationality).
 This means you’ll need to apply for a special pink version of the Cuba Visitor Visa.

 You also theoretically need to fall into one of the 12 approved categories of traveller (again this is regardless of nationality).
 Independent people-to-people travel is unfortunately no longer one of these categories.
 Those who consider themselves independent travelers should consider choosing the ‘Support the Cuban People’ category when applying.
 Further detail is available here:

 However, if you are flying from the US, your airline will most likely sell you the pink version of the Cuba Visitor Visa during check-in for your flight (or direct you to a nearby desk where the visa is purchasable).